rustyrussell/bolts/12-offer-encoding.md

 ## Rationale

-`invoice_request_payer_info` might typically contain information about the derivation of the `invoice_request_payer_key`.
+`invoice_request_metadata` might typically contain information about the derivation of the `invoice_request_payer_key`.
 This should not leak any information (such as using a simple BIP-32 derivation path); a valid system might be for a node to maintain a base payer key and encode a 128-bit tweak here.
 The payer_key would be derived by